-Petty Theft (Penal Code Section 484) – Misdemeanor with maximum of 6 months jail/fines/probation.
+Petty Theft (Penal Code Section 484) – Misdemeanor with a maximum of 6 months jail/fines/probation.

 Petty Theft with a Prior (Penal Code 666) – Can be charged as either a Misdemeanor or Felony.
-A Misdemeanor Petty theft with a Prior carries one year maximum in county jail.
+A Misdemeanor Petty theft with a Prior carries one year maximum in a county jail.
 A Felony carries a maximum of 3 years in prison.

 Grand Theft (Penal Code 487) is the theft of property over $400 in value.
 This can be charged as a misdemeanor or felony, carrying 1 year or 3 years respectively.

-Commercial Burglary (Penal Code 459) Can also be charged as Misdemeanor or a Felony with a maximum of 1 year or 3 years, respectively.
+Commercial Burglary (Penal Code 459) – This can also be charged as Misdemeanor or a Felony with a maximum of 1 year or 3 years, respectively.
 Not considered a strike if filed as a felony.

 Residential Burglary (Penal Code 459) is always a felony and carries a maximum of 6 years in prison.
-A res.
-Burglary is a strike offense.
+A residential Burglary is a strike offense.

-Auto Burglary Basically, the burglary of the contents of a car.
+Auto Burglary – This is basically, the burglary of the contents of a car.
 This can be treated as a misdemeanor or felony.

 Robbery (Penal Code 211) – Always a felony and always a Strike.
 To prove a robbery, the prosecution has to show that you acquired the victim’s property by fear or force.
 If they allege that a weapon was used, this nearly doubles your sentence.
 An allegation that a gun was used, adds 10 years to a Robbery.